Happy Hunting Grounds in the Arctic

 3. Basque Tutors

-Especially, the march of the troonbook into the whaling branch was significant, as we will see further below in this blog post, when discussing the massive participation and representation of the Nordfriesen in the whale hunt.
-Troonbook, by the way, is North-Frisian language and translates as ‘train-oil beacon’.
-Referring to the penetrating smell of sailors when they arrived back home from whaling after many months.
-To be more precise, the smell of a mixture of train oil, overcooked pea, and yummy old sweat.
-But the island of Borkum too.
-More than 100 commanders came from Borkum, including Roelof Gerritz.
-Meyer (1712-1798) who sailed 47 times to the Arctic and hunted 311 whales (Dirks 2023).
+Especially 'the march of the Troonbook' into the whaling branch was significant, as we will see further below in this blog post, when discussing the massive participation and representation of the Nordfriesen in the Arctic whale hunt.
+Troonbook, by the way, is a North Frisian word and translates as 'train-oil beacon,' referring to the penetrating smell of sailors when they returned home from whaling after many months at sea.
+To be more precise, the smell was a mixture of train oil, overcooked peas, and old sweat.

-One Basque sailor we should mention, namely Jean Vrolicq, also known by the Dutch as Jan or Johannes Vrolyk.
-Claimed to have been the one who had discovered Disco Island and the good hunting grounds of Disco Bay in the year 1629.
-The French Cardinal Duke of Richelieu, who believed the profitable words of Vrolicq, gave him a charter for whaling north of 60 degrees latitude.
+One Basque sailor deserves special mention: Jean Vrolicq, also known to the Dutch as Jan or Johannes Vrolyk.
+Claimed to have discovered Disco Island and the rich whaling grounds of Disco Bay in the year 1629.
+The French Cardinal Duke of Richelieu, convinced by Vrolicq’s promising reports, granted him a charter for whaling north of 60 degrees latitude.
 Commander Cornelis Pietersz.
-Ys from Wadden Sea island Vlieland, however, felt less than impressed by this cardinal charter, and confiscated five of Vrolicq's hunting sloops in 1634, and simply ordered the Frenchman-Basque to seek his fortunes and misfortunes elsewhere (Doedens & Houter 2022).
-Vrolicq's claim to have discovered Disco Island is undeserved.
-These 'credits' must go to Norseman Erik Thorvaldsson, better known as Erik the Red, who lived in the tenth century.
-The colony of the Greenland Vikings used the island as summer hunting area, which they called Norðrsetur.
-Or was it the Irish monks?
+Ys from the Wadden Sea island of Vlieland, however, was less impressed by this cardinal privilege.
+In 1634, he confiscated five of Vrolicq’s hunting sloops and bluntly ordered the French Basque to seek his fortunes—and misfortunes—elsewhere (Doedens & Houter 2022).

 4. Monopoly Whaling